Pepper Steel and Alloys

 In 1983, EPA collected and disposed of uncontained oil and contaminated soil at the site.
 From 1987 to 1989, PRPs removed all surface debris and completed soil cleanup actions.
 These actions included the removal of contaminated soil, solidification of contaminated soil using a cement mixture, and the placement of the solidified soil back into the ground under a cap.
 The capped area containing the contaminated soil and cement mixture covers 11 acres at the site.

-In 2002, EPA and Miami-Dade County’s Department of Environmental Response and Management began operation and maintenance activities at the site.
+In 2002, EPA and Miami-Dade County’s Department of Environmental Response and Management began operation and maintenance activities at the site utilizing funds recovered from the PRPs.
 Activities included clearing trees and brush from the site’s capped area and surveying the storm water runoff area disturbed by the tree clearing.
 Current operation and maintenance activities include monitoring ground water to confirm that the capped area on site remains stable and that no contamination leaks from the structure.

 The site’s third Five-Year Review, completed in 2007, found that the soil cleanup, institutional controls and ground water monitoring are functioning as required to achieve site cleanup goals.